johndatserakis/koa-vue-notes-web/README.md

 I've liberally commented the code and tried to balance the project in a way  that it was complex enough to learn from but not so complex that it's impossible to follow.
 It can be tough to learn from a boilerplate that has too much or too little.

-Having used mainly PHP for the backend in the past - I am very glad I checked out Koa as I think it is absolutly awesome in the way it handles the server code.
+Having used mainly PHP for the backend in the past - I am very glad I checked out Koa as I think it is absolutely awesome in the way it handles the server code.
 Same thing with Vue - I've used mainly jQuery in the past - albeit with the really structured Revealing-Module-Pattern - and using Vue was such a pleasure.
-You can really tell right away what kind of power a well-structed library can give you.
+You can really tell right away what kind of power a well-structured library can give you.

 The `src` folder is laid out in the following fashion: